 Entity overview

-The Australian Taxation Office (ATO) is the Australian Government’s principal revenue collection entity, and is part of the Treasury portfolio.
+The Australian Taxation Office (ATO) is Australia’s principal revenue collection entity and is part of the Treasury portfolio.
 The ATO’s role is to administer Australia’s tax system, significant aspects of Australia’s superannuation system and business registry services.

 The ATO has a single outcome delivered through 19 programs.
 It administers legislation governing tax, superannuation and the Australian Business Register and supports the delivery of government benefits to the community.
-The ATO took a lead role in delivering several of the government’s economic response measures to the COVID-19 pandemic, including the JobKeeper payment scheme, cash flow boost, early release of superannuation, and the JobMaker Hiring Credit scheme.
 The Commissioner of Taxation is the accountable authority for the ATO.
 In addition, the Commissioner of Taxation is also the accountable authority for the Tax Practitioners Board, the Australian Business Registrar and the Australian Charities and Not-for-profits Commission.
-The Commissioner is also the Registrar of the Australian Business Register and the first Registrar of the newly established Australian Business Registry Services.
-Further information is available from the ATO’s website.
+The Commissioner is also the Registrar of the Australian Business Register and the first Registrar of the Australian Business Registry Services.
+Further information is available from the Australian Taxation Office’s website.

-In the 2022–23 Portfolio Budget Statements (PBS) for the ATO, the aggregated budgeted expenses for 2022–23 total $24.8 billion.
-The PBS contain budgets for those entities in the general government sector that receive appropriations directly or indirectly through the annual appropriation Acts.
+In the 2024–25 Portfolio Budget Statements (PBS) for the Treasury portfolio, the aggregated budgeted expenses for the Australian Taxation Office for 2024–25 total $33.5 billion.
+The PBS contain budgets for those entities in the general government sector (GGS) that receive appropriations directly or indirectly through annual appropriation Acts.

 Audit focus